formulae-org/package-time-js/README.md

 * Time expressions with precision of a millisecond
 * Friendly visualization of a time
-* Interactive creation of time expressions including the timezone
+* Interactive creation of time expressions including the time zone
-* Programatic creation of time (in current or provided timezone)
+* Programatic creation of time (in current or given time zone)
-* Retrieving a component of a time (in current or provided timezone)
+* Retrieving a component of a time (in current or given time zone)
    * Year (BC as negatives)
    * Month as a symbol
    * Month as a number